nrwl/ci/README.md

     # NOTE: This input only has an effect if used with the `artifacts-path` input.
     # Default: "nx-main-artifacts"
     artifacts-name: ""

+    # [OPTIONAL] The number of days artifacts will be retained.
+    #
+    # NOTE: This input only has an effect if used with the `artifacts-path` input.
+    # Default: 90
+    artifacts-retention-days: ""

     # [OPTIONAL] If you want to override GitHub's default timeout provide a timeout expressed in minutes.
     #